 Being highlighted as a particularly well-suited approach for analysing displacement in urban areas in a comprehensive manner, urban profiling is a “collaborative information-gathering process that provides disaggregated, comparative data about displacement situations” (JIPS’ Guidance for Profiling Urban Displacement Situations).
 It typically uses a spatial lens by looking at how places in a city are being affected differently; considers different communities, their needs and capacities; understands a city as a whole; considers change over time; and ensures a locally-owned process and results (GAUC’ Urban Profiling for Better Responses to Humanitarian Crises).

 Developed in 2013-2014 through a collaboration between JIPS and the Feinstein International Center of Tufts University, the guidance builds on areas of complementary expertise and several jointly conducted case studies.
 It draws on the experience of working with government, humanitarian and development partners to profile urban displacement situations.
-It is not intended as a comprehensive guidance but complements the step-by-step approach (presented in other tools such as the JET) by highlighting specific urban issues and techniques for mitigating these challenges on the ground.
+Rather than a comprehensive guidance, it complements the step-by-step profiling approach (presented in other tools such as the JET) by highlighting specific urban issues and techniques for mitigating these challenges on the ground.

 Urban settings, where IDPs and refugees live dispersed among the local population in remarkably complex environments, present specific challenges for practitioners involved in analysing them and responding to the situation.

-Locating displaced persons, distinguishing them from other population groups, and identifying their specific needs and capacities are all particularly challenging and jeopardise our ability to understand urban displacement and make informed response decision.
+Locating displaced persons, distinguishing them from other population groups, and identifying their specific needs and capacities are all particularly challenging and jeopardise our ability to understand displacement in urban areas and make informed response decision.